 What Does the Test Involve?

 It’s a simple blood test.
 You can get it anytime, and you don’t need to go without food (fasting) before you do.
-Your doctor can add it to the order for your standard fasting blood test that checks your levels of cholesterol, glucose, and other markers of health.
+Your doctor can add it to the order for your blood test that checks your levels of cholesterol, glucose, and other markers of health.

 You should tell your doctor about all of the medications and supplements you take before the test.
 Some of them may affect the results.

 The normal range for vitamin B12 can vary slightly depending on the lab.
 But a normal level of vitamin B12 in your bloodstream is generally between 190 and 950 picograms per milliliter (pg/mL).
 Between 200 to 300 pg/mL is considered borderline and your doctor may do more testing.
 Below 200 pg/mL is low and more testing is needed.